lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 ## Core Tier ($0 - $99,999)

 The **Core** tier is where everyone starts—and honestly, it's pretty solid on its own.
+I've been a Core client since opening my accounts, and while I'm aware of the limitations, it works well for my current needs.
 Here's what you get when you're just starting out or building up your portfolio:

 ### What You Get